-Yarrow is a perennial herb with versatile application.
-Besides being a go-to herbs for children, yarrow has culinary and ornamental uses.
+Yarrow is a perennial herb with versatile applications.
+Besides being a go-to herb for children, yarrow has culinary and ornamental uses.

 Yarrow contains many chemicals with anti-inflammatory effects.
 Volatile oil and salicylic acid soothe fever, common cold and different kinds of injuries.
 The fresh leaves can be chewed in order to relieve toothache.